tochsner/CCD-Hipstr-Comparison/README.md

-This directory contains the point estimates we obtained using the following estimators:
+This directory contains the point estimates we obtained using the following estimators.
+No burn-in was used.

 ## CCD0-full